 This phase included wide ranging consultation through a YourSAy community survey.
 The results have now be analysed and a report summarising this survey is available HERE PDF, 2316.62 KB.

 Throughout July and August 2019, staff from the Office for Recreation, Sport and Racing (ORSR) undertook significant statewide consultation.
-These session were held in conjunction with the ORSR two other major projects; Game on, Getting South Australia Active and the review of our Grant Programs.
+These session were held in conjunction with the ORSR two other major projects; Game On, Getting South Australia moving and the review of our Grant Programs.
 A summary was produced for attendees of each session, with the final report available HERE PDF, 4598.33 KB

 A total of 34 sessions were held across the State engaging over 600 participants including community members, council representatives, sport and recreation bodies and other providers to gain an understanding of the current context, key issues and suggested responses.